 And further praise from the actor Alan Arkin: “An immediate and very easy to understand account of the healing process as it works within the healer.
 If this book falls into the right hands at the right time, it could save lives.”

 Norman Cousins Review

 “There is a powerful simplicity and directness about this story and I have no doubt that it will have a wide audience.
 The quality of the writing and the nature of the narrative give the book a strong hold on the reader’s attention.
-Please accept my thanks for the priviledge of reading Leah.” —Norman Cousins, American political journalist, author, professor, and world peace advocate.
+Please accept my thanks for the privilege of reading Leah.” —Norman Cousins, American political journalist, author, professor, and world peace advocate.

-NOW AVAILABLE IN PAPERBACK & HARDCOVER
+NOW AVAILABLE IN PAPERBACK & KINDLE (and all mobile devices)